JordanCWard/SQL/README.md

 -- Select the final result text from the combined subquery SELECT result_text
 FROM (
-    -- Block 1: Get each name with the first letter of their occupation in parentheses SELECT
+    -- Get each name with the first letter of their occupation in parentheses SELECT
         CONCAT(name, '(', LEFT(occupation, 1), ')') AS result_text,
         1 AS sort_priority,                -- Set sort priority for individual names